Skip to content

 EVV SatyanarayanaEedara Veera Venkata Satyanarayana E. V. V. Satyanarayanaఈదర వీర వెంకట సత్యనారాయణఇ.వి.వి.సత్యనారాయణ

 E. V. V. Satyanarayana is an Indian director, best known for Tamil cinema.
-E. V. V. Satyanarayana began their career in 1990.
-With 30 credits to their name, E. V. V. Satyanarayana remains one of the most prolific and celebrated talents in the industry.
+E. V. V. Satyanarayana began their career in 1990 and has been a prominent figure in the industry for over 36 years.
+With over 60 credits to their name, E. V. V. Satyanarayana remains one of the most prolific and celebrated talents in the industry.

 4.1Avg Rating